KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

 If you want to get a tl;dr KQL query from this blog post, check the last section.

+All the information is based on official documentation of Microsoft, which you can find [here](https://learn.microsoft.com/en-us/defender-endpoint/).

 ### DeviceEvents table

 The detections by MDE are reported under the DeviceEvents table in Advanced Hunting.